jspuij/TwokaB/sample/BlazorApp.Android/Assets/readme.txt

-﻿the blazor wwwroot folder will be zipped here.
+﻿A zipped asset with the wwwroot folder will be added to the build automatically.
+Do NOT add a wwwroot.zip file yourself to this folder.
+Any other asset can be added without risk.